admin1

 Maintenance TaskHow OftenWhy It Matters

-Choose Fortune stick on lead weights for proven quality and long-term value.
-Make your next drive safer and more comfortable.
+Choose Fortune stick on lead weights for proven performance and long-term value.

 FAQ

-How long do stick on lead weights last on my wheels?
+How long do stick on lead weights last?

-Can I use stick on lead weights with any type of wheel?
+Can I use stick on lead weights on all wheel types?

-Do stick on lead weights affect my vehicle’s fuel efficiency?
+Do stick on lead weights improve fuel efficiency?

-How do I know if my wheels need rebalancing?
+How do I know if rebalancing is needed?

 Have any Questions about product?